Search This Blog

 On a more positive note, I had the pleasure of meeting another cyclist from Japan who was also on a cycling adventure through Asia.
 I also discovered that Cambodia was in the midst of celebrating Pchum Ben, or the Festival of the Ancestors, one of the country’s most significant and grandest festivals.
 I caught glimpses of the festivities, witnessing two-wheel tractors laden with villagers passing by in the opposite direction.

-I decided to stay in Stung Treng the next day to withdraw Cambodian Riel or Khmer Riel (KHR) (4 000 KHR = 1 US$), a SIM card, and take care of a few other things.
+I decided to stay in Stung Treng the next day to withdraw Cambodian Riel or Khmer Riel (KHR) (4,000 KHR = 1 US$), a SIM card, and take care of a few other things.

-I felt remarkably energetic, and the weather and the road were good.
+The next morning, I felt remarkably energetic, and the weather and the road were good.
 As a result, I pushed on.
 I forgot just how scenic Cambodia is.
 Numerous unusual sights kept me occupied, and I again realised just how comfortable the Cambodians are on a motorbike, as twice I saw people returning from the clinic with an IV drip bag on a stick attached to their arm.

-I wasn’t all bright-eyed and bushy-tailed, and my morning search for a baguette revealed nothing, so I got on the road and headed toward Siam Reap.
+I wasn’t all bright-eyed and bushy-tailed, and my morning search for a baguette revealed nothing, so I got on the road and headed toward Siem Reap.
 Again, the scenery was unsurpassed, and it turned out to be a lovely day of riding.
 Sixty km later, I came upon Koh Ker, a UNESCO World Heritage and Archaeological Site.
-This Ancient capital of the Khmer Empire between 921 and 944 CE is now partially hidden in a dense forest; I dropped my bags at a guesthouse and went exploring.
+This Ancient capital of the Khmer Empire, between 921 and 944 CE, is now partially hidden in a dense forest; I dropped my bags at a guesthouse and went exploring.
 It was after six p.m. that I returned and headed straight to a restaurant, starving.

 It rained throughout the night, and I could still hear it pouring when I woke up.
-I stayed in bed with a coffee and played on my phone until I heard that the rain subsided.
+I stayed in bed with a coffee and played on my phone until I heard that the rain had subsided.
 It was thus late morning by the time I saddled my old iron horse for the ride to Siam Reap.
 I felt immensely happy to be on the bike, pedalling down a rural road.
 The sound of children calling “Hello Farang” always brought a smile to my face, their voices blending with the sound of cattle.
 If you didn’t respond, they would keep calling louder and louder, their excitement echoing through the countryside.

 This is such a rural part of Cambodia that, at times, I could imagine I'm on a different planet.
-By the time I neared touristy Siam Reap, I was somewhat taken aback by the urgency of the drivers and the chaotic dance of traffic, which sharply contrasted with the peaceful countryside.
+By the time I neared touristy Siam Reap, 100 km down the road, I was somewhat taken aback by the urgency of the drivers and the chaotic dance of traffic, which sharply contrasted with the peaceful countryside.
 Still, I joined this dance and made my way to Smiley Guesthouse, which has ground-floor budget rooms and a swimming pool.
 It’s a good place to lay low, and I paid for three nights.

 On stepping out, I thought I could easily spend the three days eating as the aroma of the local delicacies wafted through the air.
 I imagined myself exploring all the culinary delights of the area.